gate-computer/gate/README.md

 Programs:

   - **gate**:
-    Command-line client.
+    Command-line client for local daemon and remote servers.
 Uses SSH keys (ed25519) for authentication.

+  - **gated**:
+    D-Bus daemon for running and managing instances and wasm modules locally.

   - **gate-server**:
-    Standalone HTTP server with the built-in and plugged-in services.
+    Standalone web server which can serve the public or require authentication.

-  - **gate-run**:
-    Run your programs locally, with the built-in and plugged-in services.

   - **gate-runtimed**:
     For optionally preconfiguring the execution environment, e.g. as a system service.

+  - **gate-run**:
+    Run programs locally.
+(Being superseded by **gate**.)

 See the complete [list of Go packages](https://godoc.org/github.com/tsavola/gate).